MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/README.md

-# MEF-LSO-Sonata-SDK - Billie Release - Developer Guides
+# MEF-LSO-Sonata-SDK - Celine Release - Developer Guides

-The MEF LSO Sonata SDK Developer Guides are available to MEF Members and can be found at https://github.com/MEF-GIT/MEF-LSO-Sonata-SDK-extended
+The MEF LSO Sonata SDK Developer Guides are available to MEF Members and can be found at https://github.com/MEF-GIT/MEF-LSO-Sonata-SDK-extended/tree/celine/documentation/productApi

 ## Copyright

-© MEF Forum 2021.
+© MEF Forum 2022.
 All Rights Reserved.

 ## Disclaimer